 Healthy landscapes equate to beautiful landscapes.
-The primary element needed to achieve this result is the application of water.
+One of the elements needed to achieve this result is the application of water.
 The key to sustained health and beauty, throughout all seasons, is the right amount of water applied, no matter the season.
-To take the University of Alabama campus to the next level of excellence, it will be necessary to supply irrigation to all critical areas; and ultimately to all turf, shrubs and flowers throughout the entire campus.
-Having complete control of over 151 individual irrigation systems on campus is imperative to maximize results and work efficiently, in addition to insuring the University is doing its part to conserve and utilize only the minimum amount of water necessary for its grounds operations.
+To take the University of Alabama campus to the next level of excellence, it will be necessary to supply irrigation to all critical areas, and ultimately to all turf, shrubs, and flowers throughout the entire campus.
+Having complete control of over 163 individual irrigation systems on campus is imperative to maximize results and work efficiently, in addition to ensuring the University is doing its part to conserve and utilize only the minimum amount of water necessary for its grounds operations.

 We have found that the best way to achieve this was to install an intelligent, automatic water management system (a master controller) that communicates with many controllers.
-To date, we have 98 systems that are compatible with our Sentinel Toro master control.
+Currently, most of our systems are compatible with our Toro DXI master control.
 The master controller has helped manage scheduling conflicts between multiple controllers, manage the number of valves based upon flow capacities, provide water management capabilities with or without flow meters, alert systems when it is raining, manage the proper operations of valves so that system capacities are not exceeded, and will alert the user to the location of leaks in the systems.

-The short-term goal of 2018 was to evaluate our current 151 irrigation systems with a professional irrigation consultant.
-That process resulted in finding all campus irrigation meters and marking them using GPS technology.
+The short-term goal of 2023 is a continued process of finding all campus irrigation meters and marking them using GPS technology.
 In addition, all systems (electric, hydraulic, battery and manual) have been evaluated for compatibility and the ability to successfully communicate/connect with the initial start-up of the Master Control System.
 The long-term goal is to ensure any new irrigation systems (major construction or special projects) are connected and integrated into the system and then incorporate the older systems into the master control computer.
-The goal is to have all systems electric on campus and connected to the master control system by 2025.
-There are an additional 21 hydraulic systems that will need to be converted to the Sentinel master control.